Collecting pennies is fun! Here are 9 interesting ways to build penny collections that you probably haven’t thought of. Plus the latest penny values.

 Coin collectors should be wary of using old plastic coin holders, because many of those made years ago contain PVC.
 Coin PVC damage is serious.

-Want to get a friend to start coin collecting with you?
-Here are 5 ways to get your friend started collecting coins.
+Want to get someone else to start coin collecting with you?
+Here are 5 ways to get others started collecting coins.
 It’s fun… and easy!

 Following is a summary of the differences between mint coin sets and proof coin sets, including how to determine the value of a proof set or a mint set of coins.